digital-science/dimcli/README.md

 ![screenshot1](static/screenshot1.jpg)

-## Dimcli in Jupyter notebooks
+## Dimcli with Jupyter Notebooks

 DimCli includes a number of features that simplify working with the Dimensions API within a Jupyter notebook.

 For example, it contains a couple of [magic commands](https://github.com/lambdamusic/dimcli/blob/master/dimcli/jupyter/magics.py) that make it super easy to hit the API from a notebook, or to explore the documentation.

-For more information and examples see the notebooks available in the official [Dimensions API examples repository](https://github.com/digital-science/dimensions-api-lab)
+For more information and examples see the notebooks available in the official [Dimensions API Lab](https://github.com/digital-science/dimensions-api-lab) repository.

 ## Dimcli as a Python module